RiccardoPaccagnella/Khandanam/content/Khaṇḍanakhaṇḍakhādyam.md

 #### Translation

-For saying ‘We should behave according to this restriction’ means that ‘He has spoken according to this restriction’ should become the object of the arbiter's understanding.
+For saying ‘We should behave according to this restriction’ means that the arbiter should understand that he has spoken according to this restriction.

 And, you should not say
-‘Then, you should accept the existence of his understanding.’
+‘Then, you should accept the existence of his understanding too.’
 For a different understanding of its (the arbiter's understanding) existence must resort to the idea of its existence.
+For if we were to worry about its (the arbiter's understanding's) existence, we would have to resort precisely another understanding of its (the arbiter's understanding's) existence.
 (That is, if we say that, ultimately, what exists is the arbiter's understanding, when he has a different understanding we must justify it on the basis of his previous understanding and not on its own basis)

-And, it's not the case that we have an infinite regress, because we do not acknowledge a necessary existence as a consequence of that (the arbiter's understanding), because of the maxim ‘In this way the idea of something resulting from the knowledge of two or three is not superior.’
+And, it's not the case that we have an infinite regress, because we do not acknowledge a necessary existence following that (the arbiter's understanding), because of the maxim ‘In this way the idea of something resulting from the knowledge of three or four is not superior.’

 And, you shouldn't say
 If ultimately nothing exists,